King County Farmers Share

 • Mary’s Place, which provides meals in 9 emergency family shelters and a Day Center throughout King County

 In response to the impacts of COVID-19, in August 2020, HAH subcontracted with a portion of King County’s CARES Act funding to expand the local emergency food system’s purchasing from King County farms through fresh sheets ordering and forward contracting through the end of 2020.
-These funds also supported payments toward King County eggs, dairy, and meat; and we also brought senior centers and community nonprofits newly distributing food into the program, broadening KCFS’s reach–see the web of connections below!
+These funds also supported payments toward King County eggs, dairy, and meat; and we also brought senior centers and community nonprofits newly distributing food into the program, broadening KCFS’s reach–see the web of connections above!

 In addition, King Conservation District awarded KCFS additional funding to expand and extend the program through the end of 2021, and KCFS continued in 2022 with ARP Act funding through Public Health Seattle/King County.